|MCC 122: How to Start a COLLECTIVE or COOPERATIVE under California’s Medical Marijuana Program (Prerequisite MCC 121)

 23. Issues SB 420 does not address

 Liz McDuffie, Instructor

 Liz McDuffie is a postgraduate of the University of Southern California School of Public Administration.
-She has served as Director of the MCC Training Program since 2006.
-Liz is licensed by the State of California Department of Social Services (DSS) to teach California’s Medical Marijuana Program (MMP) as part of the DSS Continuing Education Program.
+She has served as Director of the Medical Cannabis Caregivers Institute since 2006.
+Liz is approved by the State of California Department of Social Services (CDSS) to teach California’s Medical Marijuana Program (MMP) as part of the CDSS Continuing Education Program.
 Her studies include on site assessments of operational standards and procedures used in Compassionate Use Programs in Canada and California.